Command Reference

 rsconstruct tools

 List or check external tools required by declared processors.
+All subcommands use config if available; without config, they operate on all built-in processors.

 rsconstruct tools list # List required tools and which processor needs them